 Scrolling down the pattern: Pintuck Pattern A: Deco card 77, E 6000 # 1130, technique 251No pushers are illustrated.
 Back bed (N) knits every row.
 The front bed is set to slip in both directions (BX on Duo, LX on E6), pushers will be selected in the pattern by the console.
 When using Tech 251 two rows are knitting on the front bed forming pintucks where there are black squares in the stitch pattern.
 Brother probably would reach its limit with the original 1130, might be able to handle a thin yarn in a repeat slightly wider and taller.
 The Passap repeat becomes twice the length but is unaltered in its width.
 My swatch has an extra repeat before switching to normal knit, the red line highlights where the trim would have ended.
 The blistered pockets will appear as knit textured shapes on the purl side.
 The knit side will show a pattern of elongated stitches created when those needles are slipped.
 The red line in the photo shows the approximate ending for the repeat used in the trim in the magazine, I was on a roll and kept on knitting.

-Returning to the specific sweater pattern: below the back bed is set to GX in the first 2 instances, which is akin to setting the Brother ribber to slip in both directions, no stitches knit.
+Returning to the specific sweater pattern: below the back bed is set to GX in the first 2 instances, which is akin to setting the Brother ribber to slip in both directions, no stitches are knit.
 There are no pushers or needles illustrated on the back bed, so the implication but not necessarily the fact is that these are single bed fabrics.
 How to transition between them and the double bed would need to be considered (see notes at end of the post).
 The pattern is an elongated one, using slip stitch and color changes every 2 rows, carrying one color at a time.
 Again, on the E6 front lock Duo BX is LX, arrow key function on the front bed is replaced by the technique console instructions.
 The E6 front lock has no buttons or arrows.

 Tech 183: long stitch backing, back bed knits every stitch, every row.
 Brother would require the separation to be made for the elongated triangle to match the Passap knit where each design row color knits twice in succession.
-Ribber or back bed settings could be altered to suit.
+Ribber or back bed settings could be altered to suit if preferred.

 Tech 183: is double bed fair isle with striper backing.
 It essentially knits the elongated pattern 1130.

 One then comes to actual knitting and putting the pieces together.
 Instructions are not always clear.
 There are several transitions in this piece.
-The trim at the bottom of the front, sleeves, and back is a double bed every needle rib that moves easily from one textured pattern into the next only if it is followed by the same stitch type.
+The trim at the bottom of the front, sleeves, and back is a double bed every needle rib that transitions easily from one textured pattern into the next.
 Its purl sides face the outside.
-The same is true for the back and sleeves are both knit from the trim on up.
+The same is true for the back and sleeves, both are both knit from the trim on up.
 The front top portions are knit sideways as are the button bands, and they are in turn joined to the mixed stitch type “front border”.
-The “front border” is puzzling to me.
+The “front border” is puzzling.
 Since the geometric pattern shows on the “knit” side, the trim by default then would have the slip stitch front bed pattern showing on the outside in order for it to transition directly to DBJ, not the pintuck.
 Looking closely at the photo there is a clue that that is indeed the plan in that the edge closest to the cast one has the triangles at the start facing in the opposite direction of that in the test swatch purl vs knit side.

 I also see extra colored hems in addition to patterned “FI” ones.
 The back bed can be set to slip (GX), the patterned section knit on the front bed, then the back bed returned to knit to seal the hem.
 This is not indicated in the schematics or the written directions.
-The same can be done with added solid color changes (purple and blue in the photo), knitting several rows on the front bed, then sealing it with a return to N on the back bed, which can also be planned as a selection row for DBJ.
-I am still knitting my swatches in 2/24 acrylic, which is also not always the best.
+The same can be done with added solid color changes (purple and blue in the photo), knitting several rows on the front bed, then sealing it with a return to N on the back bed.
+That same row can also be planned as a selection row for DBJ.
+I am still knitting my swatches in 2/24 acrylic, which is also not always the best to use.
 If I were to knit the piece, the cast on would get some work on it, as well as the tension adjustments for each fabric segment.

-The Passap magazines generally also included a strip of heavier stock paper with samples of the yarn recommended for the particular pattern ie this one from another issue, which facilitated substitutions and provided a better sense of color ratherBrother ribber and DBJ settings reviewed including for solid color backing.
+The Passap magazines generally also included a strip of heavier stock paper with samples of the yarn recommended for the particular pattern ie this one from another issue, which facilitated substitutions and provided a better sense of color than the garment photosBrother ribber and DBJ settings reviewed including for solid color backing.